rarescosma/getbetter.ro/content/journal/2020-04-17-tyresta-hike.md

 North on the road, which we obviously missed so there was a lot of hatchet action instead to split wood.

-We drank beers, cooked hotdogs and chorizo, chatted about random stuff and huddled around the fire as the temperature slowly dropped to 1-2 °C. Time flies when you're having fun and soon it was 2AM so we went to sleep.
+We drank beers, cooked hot dogs and chorizo, chatted about random stuff and huddled around the fire as the temperature slowly dropped to 1-2 °C. Time flies when you're having fun and soon it was 2AM so we went to sleep.